glowlabs-org/gca-backend/README.md

 Units:
 	+ 3 decimals of precision for latitude and longitude
-	+ MilliWatt hours is the base unit of precision for energy
+	+ Milliwatthours is the base unit of precision for energy
 	+ Milliwatts is the base unit of precision for power
 	+ Grams is the base unit of precision for emissions
-	+ Grams per megawatt hour is the base unit of precision for emission rates
+	+ Grams per megawatthour is the base unit of precision for emission rates
 	+ Timeslots (5 minutes) is the base unit of precision for protocol time
 	+ Seconds is the base unit of precision for clock time
+	+ Protocol epochs are often called 'buckets' and last one week
+	+ Within the context of Glow, "one year" is actually exactly 52 weeks, or 364 days

 Always use LittleEndian when encoding numbers to binary.

 Anything that needs to be signed should have an explicit 'SigningBytes()' function.

-Comments about how long a duration is or how frequently an event happens may be out of date.
+Comments within the code about how long a duration is or how frequently an event happens may be out of date.
 The durations get tweaked all the time because there wasn't any formal system in place for deciding how to choose durations and frequencies for different tasks.
 They got tweaked and adjusted kinda arbitrarily, in the hopes that the tweaks were improving things.

 ## Concurrency